• Skip to primary navigation

 Variations and Substitutions

-• Substitute any type of pasta for macaroni elbows.
+• Substitute any pasta for macaroni elbows.
 Use whatever dry pasta you have for this truffle mac and cheese sauce.
 Just make sure to substitute equal parts by weight.

 • Substitute different types of cheeses.
-Use Gruyere, Monterey Jack, cheddar, or Dubliner cheese in lieu of sharp cheddar and Gouda.
+Use Gruyere, Monterey Jack, cheddar, or Dubliner cheese instead of sharp cheddar and Gouda.

 • Although this recipe is for truffle mac and cheese, it tastes delicious even without the white truffle oil.
-Just omit the truffle oil and carry on about your business.
+Just omit the truffle oil.

 truffle mac and cheese